ARMSTRONG CELEBRATES 90TH ANNIVERSARY

+(MENAFN- Mid-East) As Armstrong Fluid Technology celebrates its 90th anniversary – and approximately 50 years of operation in the Middle East and Africa (MEA) region – it reaffirms its commitment to innovation, customer satisfaction, and environmental sustainability.

-Dubai, UAE – 22 April 2024: Armstrong Fluid Technology marked its 90th anniversary this April, celebrating a significant milestone of longevity and innovation in the fluid-flow systems industry.
+Dubai, UAE: Armstrong Fluid Technology marked its 90th anniversary this April, celebrating a significant milestone of longevity and innovation in the fluid-flow systems industry.
 Since its founding in Toronto, Canada, in 1934 by Samuel Allan Armstrong, the company has expanded from the challenges of the Great Depression to become a leader in its field.

 Armstrong operates eight manufacturing facilities across four continents, and 13 global sales offices – including one in Dubai – showcasing its global reach and commitment to excellence in design, engineering, and manufacturing.